ohyiheng/gust/README.md

 # Spotify Autotagger

-A python utility to auto tag music files using metadata from Spotify, supports auto retrieval of:
+A python CLI utility to auto tag music files using metadata from Spotify, supports auto retrieval of:

 - Track Title
 - Artist(s)